lizrush/the-ada-network/CoC.md

 ### Harassment includes: ##

-- Offensive comments related to race, sex, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, or religion.
+- Offensive comments related to race, ethnicity, sex, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, body size, age, or religion.
 - Unwelcome comments regarding a person’s lifestyle choices and practices, including those related to food, health, parenting, drugs, and employment.
 - Deliberate misgendering or use of “dead” or rejected names of The Ada Network members.
 - Gratuitous or off-topic sexual images or behaviour in spaces where they’re not appropriate.